Louise Upton Brumback: Mature style

 In 1914, after a decade of few appearances, Brumback began to place her paintings in group, duo, and solo exhibitions.
 That year, she showed at the National Academy of Design and the Art Institute of Chicago, as well as another Corcoran show; a solo show at the Fine Arts Institute, Kansas City, and a dual-show with M. Bradish Titcomb at the Copley Gallery, Boston, Massachusetts.
 The trend continued during the next few years, with a solo show at the Petrus Stuyvesant Club, New York, in 1916 and group shows over the next three years: (1) in 1915 at the National Academy of Design, Macbeth Galleries in New York, the Association of Women Painters and Sculptors exhibition at Arlington Galleries in New York, Pennsylvania Academy of the Fine Arts, and the Fine Arts Institute, Kansas City, (2) in 1916 at the Gallery on the Moors, Gloucester, and the Art Institute of Chicago; and (3) in 1917 at the National Academy of Design, the National Arts Club, the Gallery on the Moors, the First Annual Exhibition of the Society of Independent Artists, Grand Central Palace, New York, and the Chatauqua Institution in the city of that name (New York).

 By this time her paintings were becoming famous and she was credited with being one of the best women painters of the time.
-Her work drew praise for its strong brush work, excellent composition and rich, glowing color, clean palette and vigorous handling, and clear, straightforward presentation of subject.
+Her work drew praise for its strong brushwork, excellent composition, and rich, glowing color, clean palette and vigorous handling, and clear, straightforward presentation of its subjects.
 Although two critics said draftsmanship of her work was crude and the "tone" needed refining, most gave her unreserved praise and one, obliquely suggesting why a conservative critic might withhold find fault, said she belonged to "the left wing of New York's feminine talent".

 In 1918 and 1919 she embarked on the first of several trips to California where she painted Pacific Coast scenes.
 Writing in July 1919, a critic said of these and earlier paintings that Brumback's work was virile and energetic.
 In 1921, when the West Coast pictures appeared in a show at Buffalo's Albright Art Gallery, a local critic said they were "characterized by her great versatility and variety of subject matter — still life, the seashore, clouds, snow, forests, mountains—each treated in a different manner" and of one in particular, "a daring essay...there is movement, even excitement, in the canvas, brought out by the opposition of the lines, but chiefly by the opposition of the complementary colors".